wikimedia/wikimedia-fundraising-dev/README.md

 git to see how your configuration differs from what others are using, or share your changes with the rest of the team.
 Or, you can use git to easily switch among different config settings.

 There are also a few files in `config` that are ignored by git.
-Some--specifically, xdebug settings--are ignored because it seems likely that they'll be unique to each developer's local setup, so tracking them with git probably wouldn't be useful.
-A few other files are ignored by the fundraising-dev git repo, and are tracked by other means, because they contain private keys or passwords.
+Some&mdash;specifically, xdebug settings&mdash;are ignored because it seems likely that they'll be unique to each developer's local setup, so tracking them with git probably wouldn't be useful.
+(Also ignored by this git repo are the private settings, described below.
+Changes to those settings can be tracked using the private git repo.)

 ### Container-internal config